What Brands Need to Know About Cost Per Action in Affiliate Marketing

-- Why affiliate programs tends to be a natural next step for younger brands that have been primarily leveraging paid social and paid search marketing to acquire clients and build brand recognition.
+- Why affiliate programmes tends to be a natural next step for younger brands that have been primarily leveraging paid social and paid search marketing to acquire clients and build brand recognition.

 - What larger, more establish brands tend to want from their cost per action compensation structures.

-- How CPA plays into how larger brands are testing campaigns and strategies with new partnerships as well as optimizing their existing partnerships.
+- How CPA plays into how larger brands are testing campaigns and strategies with new partnerships as well as optimising their existing partnerships.

 - How a brand’s affiliate team worked with their public relations team to align their influencer marketing campaigns within the affiliate model and pay those influencers on a cost per action basis.

-- What makes it possible for brands to know when a compensation-worthy action has been taken and refine that to optimize their partnerships.
+- What makes it possible for brands to know when a compensation-worthy action has been taken and refine that to optimise their partnerships.